LucaJahnen/LucaJahnen/README.md

 For the last years I was quite inactive but now I want to be really focused about my learning path to finally become a decent programmer.
 To motivate myself I decided to use this banner:

 ![GitHub Stats](https://github-readme-streak-stats.herokuapp.com/?user=LucaJahnen&theme=default&hide_border=true)

+You can create stats like this with the following repository: [Github Stats Generator](https://github.com/omsimos/github-stats?tab=readme-ov-file)